caseypaquola/BigBrainWarp/docs/pages/intracranial_eeg.rst

 Step 3: Label electrodes with BigBrain grey/white matter masks and cortical parcels
 **************************************************************
-We'll use the classified BigBrain volumes (https://bigbrain.loris.ca/main.php?test_name=brainclassifiedvolumes&release=2015) to identify whether each channel is in grey or white matter.
+We'll use the classified BigBrain volumes to identify whether each channel is in grey or white matter (download Histological Space, Full Classified Volume, 100um, MNC, from https://bigbrain.loris.ca/main.php?test_name=brainclassifiedvolumes&release=2015, "full_cls_100um.mnc").
 At the same time, we'll label each channel according to the Harvard-Oxford cortical and subcortical atlases (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases).
 The authors of the iEEG atlas provide region names for each channel, so this can help us check the efficacy of the alignment.